 Each person can vote up to 20 times but voters will be unable to select their own country’s entry.

 The public votes make up 50% of the total vote, with the other half determined by a professional jury in each participating country.

 After viewers have cast their votes, a national spokesperson from the participating countries will be called in to present the points of their professional jury – which range from the maximum “douze points” (12) to zero.

 This year the UK’s representative is comedian and actress Catherine Tate.

 After the presentation of the scores from the juries, the public points from all participating countries will be combined, providing one score for each song.

 – What has changed this year?

 For the first time in the competition’s nearly seven-decade history, people from countries outside the contest will be able to vote online and on the app.

-Their votes will be converted into points that will have the same weight as one participating country in both of the semi-finals and the grand final.
+Their votes will be converted into points that will have the same weight as one participating country.